-Neurogene is seeking a Director, Clinical Development, to support the Development Leadership Team, contributing significantly to the advancement of programs focused on neurologic genetic disorders into and through the clinic over the next 12-18 months.
+Neurogene is seeking a Director, Clinical Development, to support the Development Leadership Team, contributing significantly to the advancement of programs focused on neurologic genetic disorders into and through the clinic.
 This individual will be part of a fast-paced cross-functional team to bring therapies through development.
 The direct responsibilities of this position will cover Phase 1 through Phase 3 and post-approval activities, expanding and advancing programs from early clinical trial development to proof-of-concept and commercialization.
 This role will be responsible for executing and delivering on critical clinical milestones.

 Accountabilities and Responsibilities